WangXuan95/NBLIC-Image-Compression/README.md

                  note: when using lossy (near>0), effort cannot be 0 -v         : verbose, print infomations
-    -V         : verbose, print infomations and progress
+    -V         : verbose, print infomations and progress -t         : multithread speedup, currently only support -e0 on Windows
 ```

 For example :